Guikingone/SymfonyServicesStructure/chapter_II.md

 can be used in Symfony with a little cost and can improve your code quality.

-In order to do this, let's a new class called AticleGetResponder :
+In order to do this, let's a new class called ArticleGetResponder :

 ```php
 <?php